QLTS regulations 2010 - applications and appeals under Schedule 2(3)(ii)

 - (ii) if the SRA, in the exercise of its discretion, determines that a candidate's circumstances are exceptional, such later date as the SRA shall determine should apply."

 Procedure if you do not have exceptional circumstances

-Please request an application form from email@example.com.
+Please request an application form by emailing the contact centre.
 Submit the application to the SRA with the fee, together with evidence that you

 - started a part-time BVC after 1 August 2009, and